 bash: pnpm: command not found

 Your current shell has not loaded the new PNPM_HOME block yet.
-Reload the shell configuration and clear any cached command lookups:
+For Bash, reload the shell configuration and clear any cached command lookups:

 source ~/.bashrc